intellectual-property-office/Automation/README.md

 <b>User mode:</b>

 This will remove any file not needed for the frontend to function.
 It will also minify CSS and JS output files.
+Source files will be included.
 This mode is recommended for the majority of users.

 <b>Developer mode:</b>